GServlet/gservlet-site/content/contribute/_index.md

 ## Contributing Code

-If you have a great idea and want to contribute it to our codebase.
+If you have a great idea and want to contribute it to our code base.
 You can follow these instructions on your journey to become a GServlet committer.

 Fork the [project](https://github.com/GServlet/gservlet-api) and create a local clone.